-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1851 Harman 2004 Support Revises and recasts the law concerning the court's responsibility to approve compromises of claims of minors, and settlements or actions or disposition of judgments in favor of minors or "incompetent persons."
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1155 Liu 2004 Support Requires the Judicial Council to a dopt a rule of court that specifies the qualification and educational requirements of private professional conservators and private professional guardians.
+II,IV Improves court's ability to oversee these cases.
+AB 1851 Harman 2004 Support Revises and recasts the law concerning the court's responsibility to approve compromises of claims of minors, and settlements or actions or disposition of judgments in favor of minors or "incompetent persons."
 Permits the court to establish a special needs trust for a disabled minor that will continue under court supervision after the minor reaches age 18.
-IV Improves the court's ability to administer these cases.
+IV Improves the court's ability to a dminister these cases.
 AB 1883 Harman 2004 Support Prevents routine waivers but allows court discretion in waiving bond requirement where it is warranted.
-II, IV Enhances court's discretion.
-AB 1784 Harman 2002 Support Implements the recommendations of the California Law Revision Commission for clarification of Probate Code provisions regarding the construction of trusts and other instruments.
-III, IV Promotes clarity and consistency in the handling of these cases.
+II,IV Enhances court's discretion.
+AB1784 Harman 2002 Support Implements the recommendations of the California Law Revision Commission for clarification of Probate Code provisions regarding the construction of trusts and other instruments.
+III,IV Promotes clarity and consistency in the handling of these cases.